 I finished high school and decided I wanted to do the same things as my dad – become an engineer and travel the world to underdeveloped countries and create jobs and development for them.
 While going to the Technical School, I found a job as a server in a restaurant in the Netherlands.
 Boy, did I ever hate Technical School.
 After two years I had seen enough and decided to leave school and work full-time as a server.
 While working as a server, I realized that I loved that job and the type of work, so I decided to continue working as a server.
 Since education is extremely important in my family, my parents were not too happy about it, but went along reluctantly.

 After about six months my father asked me if I was happy and if I wanted to do this for the rest of my life, or if I wanted to go back to college to get a degree in Hotel Management.
 I knew that I wanted to be involved in the hospitality industry for the rest of my life, so I decided to go back to college.
-I went from being a C/D student to a A/B student at the hotel school.
+I went from being a C/D student to an A/B student at the hotel school.
 I absolutely loved it!

 After college, I interned in Germany, near Frankfurt and worked there for two years.
 My last boss there suggested I go to the US for a semester to study at Cornell University in Ithaca, NY.
 The visa came with a 1 ½ year work permit and I thought that might be a lot of fun!
 In 1984, on my birthday, I arrived in Manhattan.
-After the seven week summer courses, I had a job offer in Santa Rosa, CA, opening what would become the Sheraton Round Barn Inn.
-I climbed up the ranks pretty quickly and the company liked what I did so they sponsored me to get a visa for an additional 1 ½ years.
+After the seven-week summer courses, I had a job offer in Santa Rosa, CA, opening what would become the Sheraton Round Barn Inn.
+I climbed up the ranks quickly and the company liked what I did so they sponsored me to get a visa for an additional 1 ½ years.

 We have lived in Santa Rosa, CA; Foster City, CA; Dallas, TX; Miami, FL; West Long Branch, NJ, and currently reside in Chelan, WA.
 I managed large departments in large hotels and ended up in 2004 as the General Manager of Ocean Place Resort & Spa in Long Branch, NJ, a multifaceted 250 room hotel on the beach in NJ with revenues of over $27 million.
 In 2008 I moved to manage the Seaview Resort & Spa near Atlantic City in NJ.
 When the economic downturn in 2008 hit the hospitality industry particularly hard, I decided that after 30 years of working in corporate America it was time to make my lifelong dream a reality and strike out on my own.

 A long time ago, one of my early mentors asked me “Hans, why are you in the hotel business?”
 He told me to think about it and tell him when I figured it out.
 It took me a couple of days, but it hit me when I realized that, in effect, we are doctors.
 Now before you start laughing, think about what we do.
-When you make plans to stay with us, you likely have to drive here.
+When you make plans to stay with us, you likely must drive here.
 You are also likely to just wanting to get away from the daily grind for a bit.
-After your drive and under the stresses of daily life, I am pretty sure your blood pressure has risen a bit and you are somewhat tense.
+After your drive and under the stresses of daily life, I am pretty sure your blood pressure has risen a bit and you are somewhat tense one you arrive at our Inn.
 We are equally certain, that, once you have stayed with us and slept in our comfortable beds and we have done all the “working” for you and you are ready to drive home, you will feel better than when you arrived here.
 I guarantee it!
 (I hope it’s not a copyrighted phrase from the Men’s Wearhouse.)
 That is why I see us as Doctors.

 So, let me invite you to come to Leavenworth and stay with us.
 I am very confident you will like it as much as the 100’s and 100’s of guests we have taken care of in the past!